dnlbowers/modern-buddhism/README.md

     * Times/dates/venues for Book clubs to study and discuss the materials and methods to apply them to daily life.
     * More information on the lineage of the tradition to include short biographies.

-* Eventually, when Malta was designated, a teacher by the head office these would then convert into: -
+* Eventually, when Malta was designated a teacher by the head office these would then convert into: -

     * Times/dates/venues/fees for Formal classes
     * Times/dates/venues/fees for Public talks/events
     * Include a bio for Malta's officially designated teacher at the end of the traditions lineage page or add a new page that summarizes their experience.

 * Once I better understand Javascript, I would like to add a burger menu for mobile-sized device screens.
-I found articles on achieving this with CSS and HTML alone; however, I did not deem this necessary to create the minimum viable product.
+I found articles on achieving this with CSS and HTML alone; however, I did not deem this necessary to create the minimum viable product which is this project.

 * I would also make the contact form fully function with a post request and have a database to collate data for the mailing list.